 DUBLIN, Apr.
 25, 2017 /PRNewswire/ --

-Research and Markets has announced the addition of the "Collision Avoidance Sensors Market Analysis By Technology (Radar, Camera, Ultrasound, LiDAR), By Application (ACC, BSD, FCWS, LDWS And Parking Assistance), By Region (North America, Europe, Asia Pacific, LATAM, MEA) And Segment Forecasts 2014 - 2025" report to their offering.
+Research and Markets has announced the addition of the "Surgical Instrument Tracking Systems Market Analysis By Product (Hardware, Software, Services), By Technology (Barcodes, RFID), By End Use, By Region (North America, Europe, Asia Pacific, Latin America, MEA), And Segment Forecasts, 2014 - 2025" report to their offering.

-The global collision avoidance sensors market is expected to reach USD 18.97 billion by 2025
+The global surgical instrument tracking systems market is expected to reach a value of USD 442.9 million by 2025

 Further key findings from the study suggest: